See production, box office, & company info

 English gentleman author Rudyard Kipling, famous for the Jungle Book, uses his considerable influence, being on a War Office propaganda think tank, to get his nearly 18 year-old son John 'Jack', admitted for military service during World war I after he is repeatedly refused on account of his bad eyesight.
 He is enrolled in the Irish Guards: their patriotic dream but mother and sister's nightmare.
 After a short officer training course Jack gets command of a platoon and embarks in France.
-Soon his unit suffers terrible losses and Jack is reported missing.
+Soon, and just after his 18th birthday, his unit suffers terrible losses and Jack is reported missing.
 Now mother Caroline 'Carry' Kipling proves unstoppable pushing Rudyard's influence and half of England to help find out the truth.
 When it finally comes, there is far less glory than gore and guilt. —KGF Vissers (edited P Vanderl)

 Made for TV movie thats better than most cinema

 My Boy Jack is a made for TV movie starring Daniel Radcliffe as Rudyard Kipling's son Jack as a teenager preparing for "The Great war" (WW1).
 Shown on Remembrance Day, here in the uk on terrestial TV (ITV1), it is a timely reminder of what people of different classes and backgrounds went through and the very different attitudes compared to today (..and some similar ones).
 It is well written and acted with a good pace and shows the character's as well rounded.
 I have never seen any of the Harry Potter movies (not my type of thing) so it was nice to see Radcliffe in action and very good he was too.
 This movie is a lot better than a lot of films at the cinema and for awhile you can still catch it on ITV.COM for free (Don't know how long it will be there) Definitely worth a watch!